 A: DuPont Teflon Carpet Protection helps you in two very important ways:

-When this protective coating is applied to the carpet fibers, it puts a protective barrier around each fiber.
+When this protective coating is applied to the carpet fibres, it puts a protective barrier around each fibre.
 This protective barrier resists moisture.
 When you do have a spill, it gives you a window of time to get it cleaned up.